MengleiJin1/CN-SAMF/README.md

 # CN-SAMF
-This is a C++ implementation of the visual tracking method proposed in [1] The implementation is built upon the code provided by [2][3][4].
+This is a Matlab implementation of the visual tracking method proposed in [1] The implementation is built upon the code provided by [2][3][4].
 The code provided by [5] is used for computing the color name representation.

 Instructions: